First-Hand:Liquid Crystal Display Evolution - Swiss Contributions

 I was born and raised in St. Gallen, a town in German speaking East Switzerland.
 During high school we had to learn French and English.
 I was better at mathematics and physics.
 I never imagined that I would end up marrying a girl from South America and speak first French and then Spanish with her !

-In 1959 I started my studies in electrical engineering at the Swiss Federal Institute of Technology in Zurich (ETHZ).
+In 1959 I started my studies in electrical engineering at the Swiss Federal Institute of Technology in Zurich (ETH Zurich).
 There were only two tracks to choose from at that time: power electrical engineering and what was called Schwachstromtechnik, which translated means low-current technology.
 This was basically an electronics curriculum and my preference.
 Part of the program was a mandatory internship in industry of at least half a year through which I was to gain some practical experience.
 I fulfilled this requirement as well as military service during my vacations.
 That way I did not have to sacrifice an entire year in order to accomplish the internship and military service, which is still compulsory for all Swiss men up to this day.
 In hindsight, my thesis was very much at the forefront of ultrasound medical instrumentation.
-My thesis partner and I had to develop the circuitry for a device to measure the flow in blood vessels with pulsed ultrasonic waves based on the Doppler effect.
-This work was done within the high frequency department of Prof. Fritz E. Borgnis.
+My thesis partner and I had to develop the circuitry for a device to measure the flow in blood vessels with pulsed ultrasonic waves.
+This work was done within the high-frequency electronics department of Fritz E. Borgnis.
 I graduated as Diplomingenieur at the end of 1963.

 Work and Studies in the US